by NetBrain Nov 1, 2017

 The historical data for every metric is automatically captured, plotted, and saved directly to the Qmap file for as long as the app is running.
 Monitoring for fluctuations in this data can provide clues about what’s going on.

-In order to calculate a metric for evaluating path selection, EIGRP adds together weighted values of different network link characteristics, which include:
+To calculate a metric for evaluating path selection, EIGRP combines weighted values of different network link characteristics, including:

-Various constants (K1 through K5) are able to be set by a user to produce varying routing behaviors.
-However by default, only delay and bandwidth are used in the weighted formula to produce a single 32bit metric:
+Various constants (K1 through K5) can be set to produce different routing behaviors.
+But by default, only delay and bandwidth are used in the weighted formula to produce a single 32-bit metric:

 When K5 is equal to 0 then [K5/( K4 + reliability)] is defined to be 1

-Use of the default constants effectively reduces the formula above to (Bandwidth + Delay) * 256
+Using the default constants reduces the formula above to (Bandwidth + Delay) * 256

 Automatically Annotate the Map to Reflect K-Values and Hello/Hold Timer Values